GrinonBarrett/Taksidos/Placeholder Spell.md

 If the spell check was a critical success, you may replace the d10 with any of the following dice (d4, d6, d8, d12).
 The number of attacks inflicted is still reflected by this change.

-**At Higher Tiers**:
+**At Higher Tiers**: In addition to the above mentioned benefit, each tier beyond minimum can afford one of the following benefits;
+* Range is increased by 15 yards
+* Number of total attacks generated is increased by 1
+* area of effect is increased or reduced by 2 yards in both dimensions.
+* Casting time is reduced by 2 actions

-**Critical Failure**: You conjure a volley but have given it the worng direction.
+**Critical Failure**: You conjure the starfall over yourself, wherever you are when it resolves.
 You count as a number of creatures equal to the spell's tier for the purpose of determining how many attacks are directed at you.
 For example, a 5th tier spell will attack you as 5 individual creatures- potentially causing a great number of attacks against you.